I love rowing machines. But it’s difficult to say what's the best compact rowing machine because different people have different needs.

 Similar to other rowing machines in this roundup, this model also comes with a digital screen display that allows you to track fitness data.
 Monitor details, such as dates, ambient temperature, calories burned, SPM, speed, distance, and time.
 With a foldable design and transport wheels, you can quickly move and store this equipment.

-This rower provides a low impact, full-body workout targeting shoulders, legs, thighs, and forearms.
+This indoor rowing machine provides a low impact, full-body workout targeting shoulders, legs, thighs, and forearms.
 With the My Cloud Fitness app, you can sync your iOS or Android device to your rower via Bluetooth and track your workout data.
 This rower also comes with an extra-long handlebar with a comfortable foam grip.
 The magnetic tension has 14-levels for more challenging workouts.

 The front stabilizer foot pads allow this machine to be used for multiple purposes.
 Standing on the pads, you can do exercises such as front raises, curls, upright rows, shrugs, tricep extensions, and presses.
 The LCD console displays information such as strokes, calories burned, total count, and distance.
 This machine also folds for secure storage.

-The most compelling reason for buying a compact home rowing machine is to have the ability to get a full-body workout without requiring a huge piece of fitness equipment taking up space.
+The most compelling reason for buying a compact home rowing machine is to have the ability to get a great workout without requiring a huge piece of fitness equipment taking up space.

-If you’re someone that only has a small fitness area, living in an apartment, or living with a roommate, a compact rower could be especially helpful.
+If you’re someone that only has a small space fitness area, living in an apartment, or living with a roommate, a compact size rower could be especially helpful.

 Because you might not be able to leave it out, you might need to store workout equipment in your closet or under your bed.
 You may have a need to move your rowing machine from one room to the next, up and downstairs.
 You may also require a model with good transportation wheels.

-No matter what your specific reasons might be, if you’re planning on purchasing a rowing machine, you’ll want to make a plan on where to store it in advance.
-Make sure to check the dimensions and whether or not it has all the features you require.
+No matter what your specific reasons might be, if you’re planning on purchasing a small rowing machine, you’ll want to make a plan on where to store it in advance.
+Make sure to check the dimensions and whether or not it has all the features you require for home use.

 Doing this will save you the headache of having to send your machine back if there’s no place for you to put it.